 - 10.1.1.
 Legal services are currently supplied under service level agreements with Sandwell MBC.
 These services are recognised as mitigation measures against several of the risks in the Corporate Risk Register.
 These arrangements have therefore been considered during the course of this review. - 10.1.2.
 There has been one matter in which there was an abuse of process hearing in the magistrates' court which did not succeed.
 The matter was subject to delay for a variety of reasons.
 Delay is not actually an abuse of process in its own right unless it prejudices a future trial.
 This was not found to be the case in the one and only example and there was a successful prosecution.
 Examples also include legal support for employment tribunals being intermittent and involving several solicitors due to the turnover of staff at Sandwell.
-The situation with the Employment Tribunal support was an isolated and historical incident when the team was organised very differently.
-Measures are now in place to ensure consistency on all Employment Tribunal files and advice work.
-This situation would not occur again and recent reports from the Fire Service have being very complimentary towards the Employment team and the work performed.
+Measures are being put in place to seek to ensure greater consistency in the quality of the service received in supporting employment tribunal cases.
+Additionally however, in view of the increase in the number of employment tribunal cases presently being conducted it is considered appropriate for a review to be undertaken which also considers the cost effectiveness of the support being received.